aixoss/aix-puppet/README.md

    <b>nimpush</b>.
    - <b>ensure</b> : to control flow of execution, this parameter can take two values, either
    <b>present</b> or <b>absent</b>.
 By default <b>present</b> is assumed.
-   If set the <b>present</b>, nim push command will be attempted so that what is set into parameters is performed.
+   If set the <b>present</b>, nim push operation will be attempted so that what is set into parameters is performed.<br>
-   If set to <b>absent</b>, .
+   If set to <b>absent</b>,  <i> missing </i>.
+   - <b>name</b> : not a mandatory property if you have only one 'patchmngt' clause in ./manifests/init.pp.
+Otherwise (multiple 'patchmngt' clauses), this property is necessary
-   - <b>name</b> : to uniquely identify the download to be performed.
-You can have several 'patchmngt' clauses in ./manifests/init.pp, each of them being uniquely identified.
+   to uniquely identify the nim push operation to be performed : you can have several 'patchmngt' clauses in ./manifests/init.pp, each of them being uniquely identified.<br>
   - <b>action</b> : action to be performed.
 This parameter can take several values : <b>install</b>,
    <b>update</b>, <b>reboot</b>, <b>status</b>.
 By default, <b>status</b> is assumed.
-   <b>install</b> action enables installation (or un-installation) of a lpp_source, <b>update</b>
+   <b>install</b> action enables installation (or un-installation depending on the <b>ensure</b> value)
-   action enables update of a system (installation of a service pack or installation of a technical level), <b>reboot</b> action enables to launch reboot of LPARs. <b>status</b> action displays version level and efix information related to LPARs.
+   of a lpp_source, <b>update</b> action enables update of a system (installation of a service pack or installation of a technical level), <b>reboot</b> action enables to launch reboot of LPARs.
+   <b>status</b> action displays version level and efix information related to LPARs.
-  - <b>lpp_source</b> : name of the NIM lpp_source resource to be installed/un-installed or which needs to be used to performed system update.
+  - <b>lpp_source</b> : name of the NIM lpp_source resource to be installed/un-installed or which
+  needs to be used to performed system update.
 In case of update, this lpp_source is the one which was built by a previous 'download' clause (results of suma downloads).
-  - <b>targets</b> : names of the LPARs on which to perform action
+  - <b>targets</b> : names of the LPARs on which to perform action.
   - <b>sync</b> : if action needs to be done synchronously or asynchronously.
 Two possible values for this parameter : <b>yes</b> and <b>no</b>.
 By default, <b>no</b> is assumed.
  ##### Explanations
  The aim of this provider is to provide software maintenance operations on a list of LPARs using NIM push mode.
 Everything is performed from the NIM server on which this aixautomation Puppet module runs.<br>
- This NIM push mode can use Suma downloads performed by Suma provider, as preliminary step, by using into 'lpp_source' parameter the lpp_source which was created by 'suma' provider.<br>
+ This NIM push mode can use suma downloads performed by suma provider, as preliminary step, by using into 'lpp_source' parameter the lpp_source which was created by 'suma' provider.<br>
  Software maintenance operations include : install and updates.<br>
- You'll find samples of install and update into ./manifests/init.pp.<br>
+ You'll find samples of install and update into ./examples/init.pp.<br>

  #### Custom type : fix (provider : flrtvc)